 Defense waived reading of the charges in court, and Glandian entered formal plea of “not guilty” for Smollett.

 The judge agreed to allow Smollett to travel to California and New York to meet with his lawyers.

 Smollett “must be in court, each and every time,” Judge Watkins said.
 The next hearing is scheduled for April 17.

 Jussie Smollett arrived at criminal court in Cook County this morning.

 Judge Steven Gregory Watkins has been assigned to the case, and there will be a recess before the arraignment begins at 11a.m.
 ET.

-Actor Jussie Smollett pleaded not guilty in court Thursday to accusations that he staged a hate crime and filed a false police report.
+Actor Jussie Smollett will appear in court Thursday for a second time this week after he was indicted on 16 felony counts for allegedly staging a hate crime and filing a false police report.